vianna-research/website/pages/01_workgroups/nogueira/projects/MusIC.md

 - - -
 ## Music Source Separation Using Deep Neural Networks:

 Music Samples of the Real-time Music Source Separation experiment.
-In this Experminet s multilayer perceptron has been used to separate the singing voice from the intruments accompaniment.
+In this Experminet s multilayer perceptron has been used to separate the singing voice from the intruments accompaniment...